Liquid trade waste

 Liquid trade waste means all liquid waste, other than domestic sewage, produced by a business, industrial or commercial activity, that is discharged to the sewerage system.
 It excludes domestic waste from a hand wash basin, shower, bath or toilet.

-Due to its concentration levels, liquid trade waste may require pre-treatment prior to being discharged into the sewerage system.
+Due to its concentration levels, liquid trade waste may need pre-treatment before it is discharged into the sewerage system.

 Liquid trade waste includes liquids from: